trelans/319-Project/README.md

 Users:

 -Students
 -Coordinators
 -Faculty Administration Committee Members
 -Admins
 -Course Coordinators
+-Incoming Students
+-International Student Office

 Features:

 - Activate Application Period: allows coordinators to activate the application period (November-December) and notify the students
-- Submit Application Form: allows the students to submit the application form online
-- Calculate Score: calculates each student's overall score
-- Rank Applicants by Overall Score: creates the rankings of applicants
-- Update Rankings: checks the requirements of the applicants and updates rankings accordingly
+- Upload Erasmus Placement Results: allows coordinators to upload the placements of applicants
 - Discard Placement: allows students to discard their placement and logs the cancellation
 - Notify Placement: allows coordinators to notify the students after the placements are complete
 - Display Logs: allows coordinators to see the logs